sigp/opcode-purity/README.md

 contracts and the majority any credit attributed to this document is deserving of their authors:

-- [Serpent Purity Checker](https://github.com/ethereum/research/blob/master/impurity/check_for_impurity.se) in [ethereum/research](https://github.com/ethereum/research) by "vub".
-I think the author is Vitalik Buterin, but I am not sure.
+- [Serpent Purity Checker](https://github.com/ethereum/research/blob/master/impurity/check_for_impurity.se) in [ethereum/research](https://github.com/ethereum/research) by Vitalik Buterin.
 - [LLL Port](https://github.com/ethereum/casper/pull/143/files) of the above
   Serpent Purity Checker by @ralexstokes.